camsjams/node-reduce-webpack/README.md

 ## Setup
 See [examples](./examples)

-Your project needs to a `webpack.config.ts` or `webpack.config.js` in your root folder:
+Your project needs to `webpack.config.ts` or `webpack.config.js` in your root folder:
 ```javascript
 import reduceWebpack from 'reduce-webpack';